Growth hacking is about three things: the funnel, the process, and the skillset.

 Whereas most startups are looking for fast growth, Tiny Desk was focusing on steady growth.
 Similar to Spotify, Slack chose an invitation-only growth model.

 Yey, no matter what model Slack would opt-in for, it would face the same big challenge.
 The fact that the platform had to convince the entire team rather than the individual.
 To combat this, they had to keep friction as low as possible.
-Slack managed to do that by adopting a process that was virtually eliminating risk and keeping financial costs as low as possible.
+Slack managed to do that by adopting a process that virtually eliminates risk and keeps financial costs as low as possible.

 Slack was also using a freemium model that fueled bottom-up word-of-mouth growth.